jmorapruna/Udacity.ReactNanodegree.MobileFlashcards/README.md

 This time I've added [redux-observable](https://redux-observable.js.org/) to explore other Redux middlewares than [Redux Thunk](https://github.com/reduxjs/redux-thunk).

+> **Note:** No platform-specific APIs have been used in development (Android / iOS), but this app has only been tested using an Android device.

 ## Functional description

 This is a mobile app that people can use to study before exams.